scribe-org/Scribe-iOS/README.md

 - Changing the conjugation interface to be fully button based

 - Setting up a baseline translation feature

+- Creating JSON files for nouns, verbs and translations

 - Expanding Scribe's support for current languages by adding to the [grammar files](https://github.com/scribe-org/Scribe-iOS)